aws-samples/sample-data-analyst-bi/Testing.md

 - **sql_generation**: Time taken to generate the SQL
 - **sql_execution**: Time taken to execute the SQL
 - **sql_re-execution**: Time taken to regenerate the SQL(if it has wrong syntx) and re-execute
-- **Normalization**: Time taken to normalize fileter values in the SQL
+- **Normalization**: Time taken to normalize filter values in the SQL
 - **Explanation generation**: Time taken to convert the results from the database to natural language response

 - **Total processing time**: The total processing time